Unrag

 Set where the vendored module code is installed, relative to your project root.
 The default is lib/unrag.

-bunx unrag init --dir src/lib/unrag
+bunx unrag@latest init --dir src/lib/unrag

 --alias <base>